mpv-player/mpv/DOCS/man/options.rst

     Schedule each frame to be presented for this number of VBlank intervals.
     (default: 1) Setting to 1 will enable VSync, setting to 0 will disable it.

+``--d3d11-adapter=<adapter name>``
+    Select a specific D3D11 adapter to utilize for D3D11 rendering.
+    Will pick the default adapter if unset.
+Alternatives are listed when the d3d11 back-end is initialized with verbosity level verbose or higher.

+    Hardware decoders utilizing the D3D11 rendering abstraction's helper functionality to receive a device, such as D3D11VA or DXVA2's DXGI mode, will be affected by this choice.

 ``--d3d11va-zero-copy=<yes|no>``
     By default, when using hardware decoding with ``--gpu-api=d3d11``, the video image will be copied (GPU-to-GPU) from the decoder surface to a